bughoho/hfdownloader/README.md

 ```

 Note that there should be no spaces at the end of each domain name.
 The script does not currently check for this.

+If you're unsure how to set it up, you can refer to this [guide](https://en.sirtech.cc/2024/10/17/setting-up-a-cloudflare-worker-for-unrestricted-huggingface-large-model-downloads/).

 Additionally, you can use the script without setting up a proxy server, but the download speed will be similar to the original script.